 How to Reduce Hourly Employee Turnover

 Companies in every industry are struggling to find and retain their hourly workforces.
-With turnover rates – and the expenses that go with them – on the rise, this epidemic is costly for many employers.
-It is critically important for organizations to address this issue head-on if they want to drive competitive advantage in today’s aggressive business climate.
+With costly turnover on the rise, it becomes critical for organizations to address this issue head-on to drive competitive advantage.

-Shiftboard recently published the 2019 State of the Hourly Worker report in which we surveyed over 2,000 American workers to get a better view of their mindset when it comes to certain aspects of worker motivation and satisfaction.
-We partnered with Lux Insights to conduct the research and determine answers to the most burning questions that organizations face when dealing with hourly employee job satisfaction and turnover.
+Shiftboard published its 2023 State of the Hourly Worker report after surveying over 2,000 American workers to understand certain aspects of worker motivation and satisfaction.
+Our team partnered with Lux Insights to conduct the research and determine answers to the most burning questions regarding hourly employee job satisfaction and turnover.

 The Psychology Behind Hourly Employee Turnover

 Maslow’s renowned hierarchy of needs stated that people are motivated to satisfy certain needs over others.
 His hierarchy includes physiological needs, safety, love and belonging, esteem, and self-actualization.
 When it comes to job satisfaction and retention, hourly employees also have prioritized needs to achieve a better work-life balance.

 Employee Retention: What Matters Most

 Some organizations fail to look beyond pay and benefits when determining the job satisfaction of their employees.
 Let’s take Maslow’s theory and apply it to the workplace.

 In our study, we discovered the aspects of work beyond compensation that directly impact hourly employee satisfaction and worker turnover.
 They include:

 - Scheduling Flexibility